DustinWatts/FreeTouchDeck/README.md

 If FreeTouchDeck came pre-installed, you can find how to set up the configurator here:
 https://github.com/DustinWatts/esp32-touchdown/wiki/With-FreeTouchDeck-pre-installed

+# Helper app

+I wrote a helper app for Windows/macOS/Linux that will help you start applications, run scripts and can auto-switch FreeTouchDeck to a page you choose when an application comes in to focus.
+You can find it here: https://github.com/DustinWatts/FreeTouchDeck-Helper

 # Delete the old clone and use the new